Home Removable Implant Dentures/Overdentures

 • All-on-4 Dental Implant Dentures

-The All-On-4 dental implant technique involves significant bone removal, and the placement of four dental implants in the jawbone, which then support a full arch of teeth.
-This protocol involves more bone removal than snap-on dentures or implant bridges to make room in the mouth for the prosthesis.
-It uses angled implants and angled abutments to support the prosthesis.
-While this option does offer a stable solution for tooth loss and is one option for those with significant bone loss who may not qualify for implant bridge procedures, we are not proponents of this rteatnebt protocol in our practice.
-While this has become a very popular treatment due to massive marketing efforts by practices who focus solely on “same day permanent teeth in a day”, we have found that in the long run, patients end up with major food entrapment issues, spaces between the gums and prostheses after prolonged healing, and difficulty cleaning them at home.
+While this option does offer a stable solution for tooth loss and is one option for those with significant bone loss who may not qualify for implant bridge procedures, we are not proponents of this treatment protocol in our practice.
+This has become a very popular treatment due to massive marketing efforts by practices who focus solely on “same day permanent teeth in a day”.
+However, we have found that in the long run, patients end up with problems they don’t discover until after it’s all over.
+Problems like major food entrapment issues, spaces between the gums and prostheses and difficulty cleaning them at home.
 For patients seeking this realm of treatment, we have better options in either fixed implant bridges or fixed implant dentures.
 (We have several informative videos on this subject explaining all the details and variables at

 • Mini dental implantsare a less invasive alternative, often used to stabilize lower dentures.
 These implants are smaller in diameter, requiring less bone density for placement.
 Mini implants can be a cost-effective solution for patients seeking improved denture stability without the full scope of traditional implants.
 However, they may not offer the same level of support for heavier prosthetics like full overdentures.